episerver/eslint-plugin-episerver-cms/README.md

 # eslint-plugin-episerver-cms

-Makes sure only public Episerver CMS API&#39;s are used.
+Makes sure only public Episerver CMS API's are used.

 ## Installation